By Colin Meloy

 Well, what can she do?
 Prue goes in after her brother.
 She is followed, uninvited, by her friend Curtis.
 Quite frankly, Curtis is not the sort of person ideally suited for saving little brothers from violent crows, but before she can send him back they are attacked by coyotes -- talking coyotes, standing on their hind legs and wearing small uniforms.

 Prue manages to escape, and is picked up by a postman, who takes her into the city -- but not her city.
 A city full of talking animals (and some humans), who are fairly useless and much more interested in local politics than in saving her brother.
-Meanwhile, the coyotes take Curtis to meet their queen, who happens to be human, and for reasons unclear would like Curtis to help her in her battle to take of the Wildwood.
+Meanwhile, the coyotes take Curtis to meet their queen, who happens to be human, and for reasons unclear would like Curtis to help her in her battle to take over the Wildwood.

 The story is perhaps a bit more complex than most, with five warring groups battling for the control of the woods, requiring Prue and Curtis to travel back and forth between them repeatedly, battling battles, forging treaties, and just in general not making any progress on the whole 'saving-Max' project.
 Unfortunately, the flip side to this is that the book contains no particularly new or interesting ideas.